 Risk Management Certification and Certificate Programs

-Risk management is the financial evaluation of business operations and decisions.
 Risk management classes prepare students to analyze potential risks through an understanding of financial records, business operations and economic trends.
+Certificate programs are available at the undergraduate and graduate levels.

 Undergraduate Certificate in Insurance and Risk Management